sematext/docs/docs/guide/monitoring-guide.md

 ### Time Picker

-Time Picker is available whenever logging or monitoring app is selected as well as any generated dashboards are being used.
-One minute is the shortest time increment user can select.
-Thirty minutes, one and two hour, and one, two, seven, and thirty days time span shortcuts are exposed for easy common observability.
+The Time Picker is available whenever a Logs or Monitoring App is selected as well as when any custom dashboards are being used. **One minute is the shortest time increment** you can select. **Thirty minutes, one and two hours, and one, two, seven, and thirty days time-span shortcuts** are exposed common observability defaults.

-Custom time range can be selected using the time picker dropdown menu.
-App will automatically refresh upon selection and update all the reports in view accordingly.
+A **custom time range can be selected using the time picker dropdown menu**.
+The Logs App will automatically refresh upon selection and update all the reports accordingly.

 ### Refresh and Live Tail

-Refresh data and Live Tail / Stop auto-refresh data options are additional time specific features and located next to the time picker.
-Live Tail feature provides real-time insights as soon as your data is consumed and indexed, and all the data is automatically refreshed.
-It can be also stopped so no automatic refreshing takes place in case your devops team needs to inspect specific incident or anomaly within a certain time segment.
+Refresh data and Live Tail options are located next to the time picker.
+The **Live Tail feature provides real-time insights as soon as your data is consumed and indexed**.
+It can be also stopped so the auto-refresh does not update the data, in case you need to inspect specific incidents or anomalies within a certain time segment.

 ### Notifications

-Bell icon in the right section of the header is used to open system notifications messaging modal window.
-If your plan needs upgrading, a new feature is announced, and other such system or service messages will be shown in the notifications view, and may or may not require user action.
+The megaphone icon in the right section of the header is used to open the notifications.
+If your plan is in need of an upgrade, a new feature is announced, or similar system and service updates require your attention, they'll be shown in the notifications view.

 ### User Settings

-Last, but not the least User Settings is the last right aligned item in the app header UI.
-Account switching features, Invitations to other devops team members, Billing, Help, and other user related system functionalities are located in the user settings dropdown menu.
+The User Settings is the last right aligned item in the header. **Switching accounts, Inviting team members, Billing, Help, Subscriptions**, and other user related system functionalities are located in the user settings dropdown menu.
 They are also top level items easily accessible from the left sidebar.

-Image below shows the main app navigation sections:
+Here you can see the main navigation sections:

 - Side navigation
 - App & Dash Selector dropdown menu